danyl-infosec/Alert-Triage-Lab-2/README.md

 - The firewall successfully blocked the request, preventing the connection.

 ### Actions Taken
-- Scanned the blocked URL using *TryDetecThis* (in a real‑world setting I would use VirusTotal or AnyRun).
+- Scanned the blocked URL using *TryDetectThis* (in a real‑world setting I would use VirusTotal or AnyRun).
 The results confirmed the URL was malicious.
 - Checked the source IP against company records to identify the user.
 The activity was traced to **Hannah Harris (HR Department)**.
 - Queried ELK SIEM logs using the source IP to review activity around the time of the alert.
   - Before the attempt: browsing business‑related topics (e.g., payroll systems).